What is an automaton?

 ABOUT STATIC SCULPTURES

-Speaking about the other type of art I create, metal static sculptures, I do love that discipline as well.
-I also create these from all scrap metal objects, antique metal tools, hardware, and other fun items, often dating over a century old, forgotten, lost to time.
+I also produce metal static sculptures and I do enjoy that discipline as well.
+I create these from scrap metal objects, antique metal tools, hardware, and other fun items, often dating over a century old, forgotten, lost to time.
 I love taking these items, each with their hugely diverse histories, often with amazing stories, and putting them together in a harmonious way to create one beautiful form.
 It's a merger of multiple paths of life in one artistic creation.